How to participate

 Write a replication report

-Write up your results in a short report using our template below.
+Write up your results in a short report using our template.
 Include your methods, results, and an interpretation of whether the finding replicated and/or generalized and why.
 Please share your code with us in a public GitHub repository.
-Submit by the January 15th 2027 deadline.
+Submit by the February 15th 2027 deadline.

 Receive one round of reviews